jonong1/jonong1.github.io/about.md

 	<p>"I could either watch it happen or be a part of it." -Elon Musk</p>
 </header>
 <span class="image right"><img src="{{ "/images/baby.png" | absolute_url }}" alt="" /></span>
 Hey there!
-My name is Jon, and I am finishing up my major in Computing Science with a minor in Psychology (SC) at the University of Alberta.
+My name is Jon, and I have a major in Computing Science with a minor in Psychology (SC) at the University of Alberta.
 As of recently, I've been intrigued on the concept of Web Development / Design and even back in highschool, I was truly interested on how web applications and sites were being made.

 On a side note, I am also interested in UX / UI Design as I could quite literally spend hours and hours trying to find the best fit whenever I am customizing just about anything.